5 Million Passport Numbers Hacked at Marriott

 Marriott was asked how they were handling the information since the company has merged data from Starwood into Marriott’s own system (the merger was completed in December 2018).

-Connie Kim, a Marriott spokeswoman,: “We are looking into our ability to move to universal encryption of passport numbers and will be working with our systems vendors to better understand their capabilities, as well as reviewing applicable national and local regulations.”
+Connie Kim, a Marriott spokeswoman, told The New York Times: “We are looking into our ability to move to universal encryption of passport numbers and will be working with our systems vendors to better understand their capabilities, as well as reviewing applicable national and local regulations.”

 At this time, Marriott says that they have no evidence of who the attackers were.
 Arne Sorenson, the company’s president and chief executive, declined to speak with The Times about the hacking.